Colombian Communist Party: History

 Three members of the PCC were known to have undergone training with the East German Ministry of State Security (MfS); such courses, provided by the "Task Force of the Minister, Responsibility Special Issues" ("Arbeitsgruppe des Ministers, Aufgabenbereich Sonderfragen"- AGM/S) and additionally accompanied by KGB officers, encompassed a wide range of paramilitary infiltration and sabotage techniques, but no additional details are known.

 The PCC was a founding member of the Social and Political Front (FSP) party coalition, which later merged into the Alternative Democratic Pole (PDA) alliance.
 The PCC was expelled from the PDA in August 2012 because of its affiliation to Patriotic March, another political alliance.

-President-elect Gustavo Petro announced on 6 August 2022 that PCC member Gloria Inés Ramírez would become Colombia's new Minister of Labor.
+PCC member Gloria Inés Ramírez was Minister of Labor of Colombia from 11 August 2022 to 9 February 2025 under president Gustavo Petro.
 This marked the first time that a member of the PCC had obtained a ministerial position in the Colombian government.

+In 2025, the party sought to merge with the Patriotic Union (UP), Alternative Democratic Pole (PDA), and Humane Colombia.
+After the National Electoral Council initially allowed only the merger of the PCC, UP, and PDA, the Council of State approved the full merge on May 21^{st}, 2026, finalizing the creation of the Historic Pact.

-Relationship with FARC
+Relationship with the FARC

 Early years

 During and following the La Violencia civil war that erupted in Colombia from the late 1940s to the mid-1950s, the communists developed organic links to several liberal guerrilla and irregular rural forces, most of whom nominally depended on the official Colombian Liberal Party and eventually demobilized by the end of that period.
 Those groups with more direct relations with the PCC tended to not demobilize, keeping their weapons and organizational structures mostly intact.
 In 1947, a short-lived Communist Labour Party was formed by former members of the PCC.

 Later, in 1964, a section of these guerrillas would develop into the Revolutionary Armed Forces of Colombia (FARC-EP), which initially was considered as the official armed wing of the Communist party.
 The PCC leadership mostly operated in the cities during the 1960s and 1970s, but it supported the operations of the FARC, regularly holding solidarity and donation rallies for FARC members and units, as well as occasionally providing other forms of aid (supplies, equipment, intelligence, political cadres or ideological literature).

 The PCC justified the operations of the guerrillas as the armed component of the fight against capitalism and imperialism in Colombia, while at the same time it continued to participate in legal electoral activities independently.
 Both activities were considered to have their own place within the so-called "combination of all forms of struggle", a concept often employed by PCC and FARC.